Soralsei/rr100-rhoban/doc/documentation.md

 ##### Running containers
 To run containers, you will need to use the `docker run` command.
 The `docker run` command runs a command in a new container, pulling the image if needed and starting the container.
 The command takes the following format `docker run [OPTIONS] <IMAGE> [COMMAND] [ARG...]` and if a command is not specified, Docker only executes the image's `ENTRYPOINT` or `CMD`.
 > [!NOTE]
 > See [here](https://docs.docker.com/reference/dockerfile/#understand-how-cmd-and-entrypoint-interact) for details about `ENTRYPOINT` and `CMD`.
-Something that isn't mentionned in the linked section is that docker images inherit `ENTRYPOINT` and `CMD` from its base image.
+Something that isn't mentioned in the linked section is that docker images inherit `ENTRYPOINT` and `CMD` from its base image.

 `docker run` can take many options, with the most common ones being:
 - `-i, --interactive` which keeps the containers `STDIN` open to inputs